-People with ADHD suffer from an invisible disability.
-If you have been diagnosed with or suspect you may have Attention Deficit Hyperactivity Disorder (ADHD), it is important to arm yourself with the right information to help you create a plan to prevent the emotional, financial and negative professional repercussions of losing your job as a result of your undisclosed ADHD.
+If you have been diagnosed with or suspect you may have Attention Deficit Hyperactivity Disorder (ADHD), it is important to arm yourself with the right information to help you create a plan to prevent the emotional, financial and negative professional repercussions that can occur, such as losing your job as a result of your undisclosed ADHD.

 A review of empirical data from US-based studies on ADHD published between January 1990 and June 30, 2011, found that unmanaged ADHD has a huge impact on the US economy.
 Particularly in adult ADHD, and more so in the workplace.